Home Quarantine Instructions for People likely to have COVID-19 in their Household or close Contact

 Remember, if you begin to have symptoms or are confirmed to have COVID-19 during this time period, you must follow home isolation instructions.

 If you were in close contact with someone who has COVID-19 but you have not been contacted by a County Health Department contact tracer, you can call the COVID Hotline to find out about potential resources for quarantining: (707) 565-4667.The contact tracer will provide you with a letter excusing you from work if you need one.
-They will also provide you with a release letter after your 10 days and a negative test so that you can go back to work.
 They can help you with additional resources you may need to help you stay at home.
 Resources are available regardless of immigration status.Your information is strictly confidential and will not be shared with other governmental agencies or immigration officials.

 - If you develop any of these symptoms while you are in quarantine, call your contact tracer immediately and they will schedule you for an earlier appointment for testing:

 Remember, symptoms can be mild or severe.
 Even people who have no symptoms can have COVID and pass the virus to others.If you develop severe symptoms and need immediate help, dial 9-1-1 or go to the nearest Emergency Department.If you have health questions related to your symptoms, call your regular doctor if you have one.
 Find the nearest community health center if you do not have a primary health care provider.

 - muscle aches

 - loss of smell or taste

 - runny nose

 - If you test negative, you probably were not infected at the time your sample was collected.
 You can end your quarantine after Day 10.
 Since the virus can appear up to 14 days after contact, monitor for symptoms.
 Report changes to a healthcare professional.